All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 The first time I recall going to Kansas was with my parents for a conference at the Crown Plaza hotel.
 I would have been only 10 years old and babysitting my little who was under a year old.
-I was a responsible kid, but I’m sure I got some looks with walking her everywhere with the stroller, but my parents were never too far away.

 Jennifer Kaye xoxo